Notice of Privacy Practices Policy and Procedure

 9. The Notice of Privacy Practices shall contain an effective date.

 10. The consulting business shall appoint the Privacy Officer to oversee all aspects of the HIPAA rules and regulations.
 The Privacy Officer will maintain all forms and records in accordance with the policy and procedures.
 The consulting business shall direct all requests and questions regarding HIPAA to the Privacy Officer.
-(The Privacy Officer for The PillHelp Company, LLC is Colette Thibodeau)
+(The Privacy Officer for PillHelp, Inc. is Colette Thibodeau)

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMAITON ABOUT YOU MAY BE